rodrigovivi/linux/dim.rst

 usage
 -----
-Short form usage help listening all subcommands.
+Short form usage help listing all subcommands.
 Run by default or if an unknown subcommand was passed on the cmdline.

 ENVIRONMENT